nathancarter/how2data/database/tasks/How to compute a confidence interval for a mean difference (matched pairs)/description.md

 Related tasks:

+ * How to do a hypothesis test for a mean difference (matched pairs)
  * How to compute a confidence interval for a regression coefficient
  * How to compute a confidence interval for a sample mean
  * How to compute a confidence interval for a single population variance